Mike Pence leaves football game after players kneel during national anthem

 We were proud to stand - with all our @Colts - for our soldiers, our flag, and our National Anthem 🇺🇸 pic.twitter.com/mkZiKMkPDD— Vice President Pence (@VP) October 8, 2017

-At least 15 players from the 49ers were seen kneeling during the anthem.
+President Trump wrote that he requested Pence leave if any players kneeled.
+At least 15 players from the 49ers did so.
 Colts players stood arm-in-arm.

+I asked @VP Pence to leave stadium if any players kneeled, disrespecting our country.
+I am proud of him and @SecondLady Karen.— Donald J. Trump (@realDonaldTrump) October 8, 2017

 Pence has followed President Trump's lead by criticizing players who do not stand for the anthem.